Retiree Medical Grants

 To qualify, you must

-• have a total household adjusted gross income that is less than $77,760 in 2023.
+• have a total household adjusted gross income that is less than $80,520 in 2024.

-Additionally, you must meet one of the two following criteria.
+Additionally, you must meet the following criteria.

 1. You receive a retirement or survivor’s pension with 15 years of participation in the Defined Benefit Pension Plan.
-You may receive up to a 10-year service credit if the retired member served PC(USA) congregations, mid councils, and/or agencies without enrollment in the pension plan and had at least five years of Defined Benefit Pension Plan participation, for a combined 15 years of service.** Additionally, you must be enrolled in either Medicare Parts A and B and in a Medicare supplement plan or Medicare Advantage plan.
+You may receive up to a 10-year service credit if the retired member served PC(USA) congregations, mid councils, and/or agencies without enrollment in the pension plan and had at least five years of Defined Benefit Pension Plan participation, for a combined 15 years of service.*

 You must be able to document the cost of the dental services and/or hearing aids along with any coverage (or lack of coverage) available through your medical coverage.